john-carroll-sw/pdf_to_json_extractor_gpt4vision/README.md

 * The schema should cover field names, data types, and any constraints (e.g., required fields).

+* Add context within the schema for each field i.e: Ailments (Mark 1 to 2 Items):, or Gender (M, F, X):

 ## 2) Prompt Engineering

 * Use a more specific prompt to get the best results from the model.

 * Suggest providing the model with a schema and prompt specific to the type of document being processed.